Cetacean microbiome: Gut

 The access of microbial samples from the gut out of marine mammals is limited because most species are rare, endangered, and deep divers.
 There are different techniques for sampling the cetacean's gut microbiome.
 The most common is collecting fecal samples from the environment and taking a probe from the center that is non-contaminated.
-Besides there are studies from rectal swabs and rare studies from stranded dead or living animals direct from the intestine.
+There are also studies from rectal swabs and rare studies from stranded dead or living animals direct from the intestine.

 The intestinal microbiome of Cetaceans is a complex ecosystem that plays an important role in the metabolism, health, and immunity of the host.
 The microbial communities of marine mammals are diverse and distinct from terrestrial mammals, and the community depends on different factors like kind of diet, phylogeny, health, and age.

 As the microbiome is involved in the decomposition of food, diet is a predominant factor for the microbial community.
 Different studies have shown that members of Bacteroidetes and Firmicutes are the most abundant phyla of gut microorganisms in animals that are cephalopod predators or zooplankton predators like in short-finned pilot whales and baleen whales.
 Especially the genus Bacteroides (phyla Bacteroidetes) seems to play a major role in the decomposition of the chitin-rich diet of these species and were also found in the gut microbiome of baleen whales.

 In toothed cetacean species which food consumption is mainly piscivore the most abundant phyla are Firmicutes, Fusobacteria, and Proteobacteria.
 Proteobacteria are classified as a minor important group for marine mammals that consume cephalopods and zooplankton but are highly abundant in piscivorous predators like bottlenose dolphins, East Asian finless porpoises, and belugas.
 These findings could mirror the different dietary niches of these species.

 Besides the dietary also the age seems to determine the differences in the microbial community between cetaceans.
 Maron et al. have shown that the microbial community is changing in right whale caves during their development.
 Interestingly the genera Bilophila, Peptococcus, and Treponema are more abundant in older calves.
 The higher abundance of Bilophila might be a response to the greater milk intake of the older calves.